yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager-cli.md

 Specifies the password of the source database.

-Note that the password must be in single quotes, if it contains special characters.
+If the password contains special characters, enclose it in single quotes.

 ### --source-db-name